Collaborate on a shared Pages document on iPad

 Do one of the following:

-If the document is closed: In the document manager or Files app, open the Pages folder in iCloud Drive, tap Select in the top-right corner, tap the document (a tick appears), tap Share at the bottom of the screen, then tap Show People.
+If the document is closed: In the document manager or Files app, open the Pages folder in iCloud Drive, tap in the top-right corner, tap Select, tap the document (a tick appears), tap Share at the bottom of the screen, then tap Show People.

 Removing your name from the participant list removes the document from your iCloud Drive.
 If you later want to access the document again, you can use the original link to open it.

 Note: Not all Pages features are available for a document that’s shared with others.
-See the Apple Support article About collaboration for Pages, Numbers, and Keynote for information.
+See the Apple Support article About collaboration for Pages, Numbers and Keynote.